State of the Mongoose 2016

 Short Version: The State of the Mongoose is pretty good, actually.

 Longer Version: We have some issues here and there, but they are all manageable, all being fixed one by one, and none are company threatening in the least.

 Late last year, we released the new edition of Traveller with the printed hardback following just a short few months after.
 This heralded not only a change in Traveller itself but also a fundamental shift in how we approached our games here at Mongoose.

 The new Traveller was, in a way, a culmination of a number of changes made over the past few years and what we chose to focus on, as a company.

-For most of our history, we have dabbled in the miniatures market with several games, starting with Mighty Armies and ending with Judge Dredd.
+For most of our history, we have dabbled in the miniatures market with several games, including the Slot Games, starting with Mighty Armies and ending with Judge Dredd.
 The closure of our miniatures production facility in Ohio naturally led to a hard look at how we were going to proceed with miniatures overall.
 The upshot of that?
 A decision that we were just not built to handle the production and sales of miniatures, and that was a problem that led directly to the top of the leadership of Mongoose (that would be yours truly).

 Now, I flatter myself to say that we are good (very good?) at miniatures games… just not the miniatures themselves.
 So, it was decided that we would pull out of miniatures production completely and leave that to companies built upon such expertise (like our friends at Warlord who took over the production of the Judge Dredd miniatures range).